 St Katherine Cree

-Despite being damaged by the fire, the church of St. Katherine Cree was still very new having been built in 1633 and enough of the structure remained to house a ‘soup kitchen‘ for workers who would be charged with re-building the city.
+Despite being damaged by the fire, the church of St. Katherine Cree was still very new.
+It had only been built in 1633.
+Enough of the structure remained to house a ‘soup kitchen‘ for workers who would be charged with re-building the city.
 Sadly a giant rose window modelled on that of the old St. Pauls Cathedral was destroyed in the fire.
 The site dates back to 1108 and takes it’s name as an abbreviation of ‘Christ Church’.
-It’s also mentioned in the Oranges and Lemons Nursery rhyme with the line ‘Maids in White Aprons say the bells of St. Katherines’.
-It is believed the maids in white aprons were the women who would have worked opposite in the old Leadenhall Market.
+It’s also mentioned in the Oranges and Lemons Nursery rhyme.
+‘Maids in White Aprons say the bells of St. Katherines’.
+It is believed the maids in white aprons were women who worked opposite in the old Leadenhall Market.

 Continue along Leadenhall Street until you come to the junction with St. Mary Axe.
 Once there turn right and you have reached St. Andrew Undershaft

 A survivor of both the Great Fire and the Blitz.
 Nowadays the church is hidden under the shadow of the Gherkin and the Lloyds Buildings in the heart of the city.
 The name ‘Undershaft’ is taken from the giant maypole which used to stand adjacent to the church.
 It’s likely that it was quite big hence the name under-shaft.
 The current building dates from between 1520-1535.
 It is from this time that the majority of the building still survives.
 London Unveiled have written a great article on the church and it’s history here.

 Carry on along St. Mary Axe and look for ‘Undershaft’ on the left hand side.
 Head down the alley to reach St Helens Bishopsgate.